-Tone mapping: Use the slider to adjust the amount of tone mapping that is applied to the image.
-If the value is set to zero only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.
+Tone mapping \mathbf{U} : Use the slider to adjust the amount of tone mapping that is applied to the image.
+If the value is set to zero only the standard gamma correction is applied, while a higher value increases the visibility in the image.